-- Obtain DNS Server via DHCP: Automatically use the DNS server settings provided by the DHCP server.
-Click the View button to see the current settings. - Use the following DNS server address to enter the desired DNS server by specifying the following: - Domain name: enter the domain(s) to search for the host name used by the Network Camera.
+- Obtain DNS Server via DHCP: Automatically use the DNS server settings provided by the DHCP server. - Use the following DNS server address: enter the desired DNS server by specifying the following: - \ Domain name: enter the domain(s) to search for the host name used by the Network Camera.
 Multiple domains can be separated by semicolons (;).
-The host name is always the first part of a Fully Qualified Domain Name, for example, myserver is the host name in the Fully Qualified Domain Name myserver.mycompany.com where mycompany.com is the Domain name. - DNS servers: enter the IP addresses of the primary and secondary DNS servers.
+The host name is always the first part of a Fully Qualified Domain Name, for example, myserver is the host name in the Fully Qualified Domain Name myserver.mycompany.com where mycompany.com is the Domain name. - \ DNS servers: enter the IP addresses of the primary and secondary DNS servers.